Today we’re talking about growing your church in the Spirit and discussing the purpose of the Holy Spirit.

 He includes the gifts of prophecy, serving, teaching, encouraging, giving and leading.

-Whether you’re good at administration, media, design, counselling, getting a group of people together, music, welcoming, whatever you’re good at – God has given you these abilities to serve the church, each one of us complementing the other.
+Whether you’re good at administration, media, leading worship, design, counselling, getting a group of people together, welcoming, whatever you’re good at – God has given you these abilities to serve the church, each one of us complementing the other.